Isafarii/personalitytest/readme.md

 ## Usage
 1. Open the web app in your browser.
 2. Navigate to the personality test page.
-3. Enter Likert scale responses for three personality test questions.
+3. Enter Likert scale responses for five personality test questions.
 4. Submit the form to store the results in the database.
 5. View the results on the result page.
+6. Compare your results with other users from the same country.

 ## Rotating Quotes and Result Page
 - The result page now includes rotating quotes about personality types.